-This Annual Report and the 2014 financial statements, audited by EY have been presented to the Board of Directors.
+This Management Report and the 2015 financial statements, audited by EY, have been presented to the Board of Directors.
 The financial statements and the independent auditor's report of the external auditor with respect to the audit of the financial statements were discussed by the Audit Committee and by the Board within the presence of the external auditor.
-The Board recommends that the Annual General Meeting of Shareholders adopts the 2014 financial statements included in this Annual Report.
-This Annual Report is signed by all members of the Board of Directors, on 27th of April 2015, in Amsterdam, The Netherlands.
+The Board recommends that the Annual General Meeting of Shareholders adopts the 2015 financial statements included in this Management Report.
+This Management Report is signed by all members of the Board of Directors on 29th of April 2016 in Amsterdam, The Netherlands.

-Outlook for 2015
+Outlook for 2016

-In 2015, the Group will continue to monitor the activity and the evolution of the aluminium prices on international markets, in order to take the appropriate measures so as to maintain its global competiveness.
+Considering the significant uncertainty that continues to surround the wider economic environment, in Europe in particular, in 2016, the Group will continue to closely monitor the activity and the evolution of aluminium prices across international markets, in order to be able to take the appropriate measures, allowing the company to maintain its competiveness and to keep running all its facilities.